-JWST proposers will use the Astronomer's Proposal Tool (APT) to estimate the total time required to achieve the science goals for their JWST observing programs, including the total science time, direct observing overheads, and indirect overheads.
+JWST proposers will use the Astronomer's Proposal Tool (APT) to estimate the total time required to achieve their observing program science goals, including total science time, direct observing overheads, and indirect overheads.

-Because the details of the actual timelines that would execute a proposed set of observations are not available at the time of proposal submission, the estimate of the total time request for a given proposal must be based on a statistical model of JWST operations.
-The proposer does not have to do this on their own.
-Instead, the Astronomer's Proposal Tool (APT) is tasked with calculating a proposal's total time allocation request, based on a set of assumptions, rules, and inputs for deterministic and statistical overheads for various activities.
-APT reports both the total science time and an estimate of the total time allocation request on the Proposal Information cover page, which on submission becomes the official time allocation request for a given proposal.
+Details of the actual timelines that would execute for a proposed set of observations are not available at the time of proposal submission.
+Therefore, the estimate for the total time requested for a given proposal must be based on a statistical model of JWST operations.
+This model is used in the Astronomer's Proposal Tool (APT) where calculations for a proposal's total time allocation request is based on a set of assumptions, rules, and inputs for deterministic and statistical overheads for various activities.
+APT reports both the total science time and an estimate of the total time allocation request in the APT proposal's Proposal Information cover page, which, upon submission, becomes the official time allocation request for a proposal.

 Different kinds of observing overheads

-Overheads for JWST observations occur in three major categories:
+Overheads for JWST observations occur in 3 major categories:

-- Observatory direct overheads are activities directly associated with a given observing program, such as major slews, mechanism motion times, guide star acquisition times, small angle maneuvers (SAMs; i.e. motions between dither points, for example), and target acquisitions.
+- Observatory direct overheads are activities directly associated with a given observing program, such as major slews, mechanism motion times, guide star acquisition times, small angle maneuvers (SAMs; i.e., motions between dither points), and target acquisitions.

-- Observatory indirect overheads are related to the activities performed for the general support of science observations, including calibrations, momentum management activities, wavefront sensing and control activities, and any other observatory maintenance activities.
+- Observatory indirect overheads are related to activities performed for the general support of science observations.
+This includes calibrations, momentum management, wavefront sensing and control, as well as other observatory maintenance.
 By NASA and STScI policy, a pro-rated fraction of indirect overhead time is assigned to each proposal.
 Indirect overheads are calculated statistically (currently assumed to be ~16% of JWST's time).

 - Instrument overheads are activities directly associated with each instrument, such as filter changes, detector readout, and operations script compilation.